Silky ringlet: Description in Seitz

 mountains of Spain. — gorge is a lively butterfly which flies about rather fast in the sunshine notwithstanding the cold air of the immense altitude of its flight-places, and likes to settle with the wings half open on the boulders warmed by the sun.
 The insect is somewhat more shy than most Erebias, but does not easily fly off.
 The specimen chased by the collector, however, is often blown away by the strong breeze on the mountain, being carried downwards and then slowly returning on the lee-side towards the summit of the mountain.
 Sometimes it is blown on the snow, where it often remains lying a long while.
 Plentiful in its flight-places, nothing, however, being known of its early stages.

+Etymology

+Named in the Classical tradition.
+Gorga in Greek mythology is the daughter of the king of Aetolia Oineus and Alpheus, the mother of Tydeus, one of the participants in the campaign of the "seven against Thebes."